envoyproxy/ratelimit/README.md

 If there is a rule being evaluated, and multiple descriptors can apply, the replaces descriptor will drop evaluation of the descriptor which it is replacing.

-To enable this, any descriptor which should potentially be replaced by another should have a name keyword with a unique name in the rate_limit section, and any descriptor which should potentially replace that descriptor should have a name keyword in the replaces section in the rate_limit section.
-Then, whenever limits match to both rules, only the rule which replaces the original will take effect, and the limit of the original will not be changed after evaluation.
+To enable this, any descriptor which should potentially be replaced by another should have a name keyword in the rate_limit section, and any descriptor which should potentially replace the original descriptor should have a name keyword in its respective replaces section.
+Whenever limits match to both rules, only the rule which replaces the original will take effect, and the limit of the original will not be changed after evaluation.

+For example, let's say you have a bunch of endpoints and each is classified under read or write, with read having a certain limit and write having another.
+Each user has a certain limit for both endpoints.
+However, let's say that you want to increase a user's limit to a single read endpoint.
+The only option without using replaces would be to increase their limit for the read category.
+The replaces keyword allows increasing the limit of a single endpoint in this case.

 ### ShadowMode